mwojtaczka/encryption/README.md

 To make it happen one has to provide implementation of `EntityUpdater` interface and decorate `EntityEncryptor` with `AsyncReencryptDecorator`.
 >Spring users that leverage on auto-configuration have to only register bean that implements `EntityUpdater`.
->Moreover, Spring module of this framework provides with implementation for JPA based projects (`JpaEntityUpdater`).
+>Moreover, Spring module of this framework provides with an implementation for JPA based projects (`JpaEntityUpdater`).